-What are school governors' duties regarding pupils with SEN?
-We outline the duty to provide education for children with special educational needs (SEN) and disabilities.
-We refer to the Governance Handbook, Children and Families Act 2014, SEND Code of Practice and SEND Regulations 2014.
+Learn about governors' duty to provide education for children with SEND.
+We run through the rules set out in the Governance handbook, Children and Families Act 2014, SEND Code of Practice and SEND Regulations 2014.

 All governing boards have legal duties under the Children and Families Act 2014 in relation to pupils with special educational needs and disabilities (SEND).

 In practice, the governing board can delegate these functions to a committee, an individual governor or the headteacher.
-However, the responsibility to ensure that the functions are carried out remains with the governing board itself.
+However, the responsibility to make sure that the functions are carried out remains with the governing board itself.

 Governing boards must: